F3real/F3real.github.io/content/ethernaut_wargame1.md

 web3.eth.sendTransaction(tx, (err,res)=>{console.log(err,res);});
 ~~~

-Anyway after we bypassed modifier second thing is to call `retract` function.
+Anyway, after we bypassed modifier second thing is to call `retract` function.
 This will cause underflow on `codex` array and change its length to 2^200 - 1.
-This will enable us to access and modify all of contract storage.
-As a reminder, storage of contract consists of `2**256` 32 byte slots.
+This will enable us to access and modify all of the contract storage.
+As a reminder, the storage of the contract consists of `2**256` 32 byte slots.

 Variables are ordered in the way they are declared.
-Address owner (inherited from Ownable) is occupying first slot together with `boolean` variable `contacted` due to both of them being smaller then 32 bytes (`addresses` are 20 bytes and `boolean` is one byte).
-Second slot contains length of `codex` array.
+Address owner (inherited from Ownable) is occupying the first slot together with `boolean` variable `contacted` due to both of them being smaller than 32 bytes (`addresses` are 20 bytes and `boolean` is one byte).
+The second slot contains the length of `codex` array.

 We can access both of them trough public getter or trough `getStorageAt` method of web3:
 ~~~javascript